-^{}Costs include water and sewer funding associated with road construction.
+\Costs include water and sewer funding associated with road construction.

-As you can see, the majority of the capital funding continues to be allocated to the Bridges, Streets, and Signals section which includes 22 projects around the community.
-Programs, airport, facilities, parks, water and sanitary sewer continue to comprise significant portions of the plan.
+The majority of the capital funding continues to be allocated to the Bridges, Streets, and Signals section which includes 22 projects around the community.
+Programs, airport, facilities, parks, water and sanitary sewer continue to be significant portions of the plan.
 Among the major revenue sources for the various capital projects included in the plan are:

-- Capital Improvements Sales Tax (transportation / stormwater) - Bond Proceeds (roads, facilities, stormwater) - Park Sales Tax (parks) - Road & Bridge Sales Tax (roads) - State & Federal Grants (airport, roads, parks, sanitary sewer) - TIF/TDD (roads) - Sewer & Water Tap Fees (water & sewer system expansion) - Sewer & Water User Fees (water & sewer system improvements)
+- 15-year Capital Improvements Sales Tax (transportation / stormwater) - Use Tax allocated to the CIP Sales Tax Fund - Bond Proceeds (roads, facilities, stormwater) - 15-year Park Sales Tax (parks) - Use Tax allocated to the Park Sales Tax Fund - Permanent Transportation Sales Tax (roads) - Use Tax allocated to the Transportation Sales Tax Fund

+- State & Federal Grants (airport, roads, parks, sanitary sewer) - TIF/TDD (roads) - Sewer & Water Tap Fees (water & sewer system expansion) - Sewer & Water User Fees (water & sewer system improvements)

 It is important to emphasize that the CIP is a flexible plan that can be altered as conditions, funding, priorities, and regulations change.
-Although capital projects are scheduled throughout the five year plan, only those projects with activity scheduled during the first year are financed and adopted as part of the City's Annual Operating Budget.
+Although capital projects are scheduled throughout the five year plan, only those projects with activity scheduled during the first year (FY22) are financed and adopted as part of the City's Annual Operating Budget.
 Projects slated for subsequent years may be adjusted to reflect changes in priority or funding.